The Dangers of Strangulation

 - fainted or lost consciousness

-It’s possible to experience strangulation and show no symptoms at first but die weeks later because of brain damage due to lack of oxygen and other internal injuries.
-For this reason, and for a safe way to document the abuse, we strongly recommend you consider seeing a doctor if your partner has strangled or choked you.
-Also know that you always have the right to file a police report, press charges for an assault or seek a restraining order against someone who is choosing to be abusive towards you.
+Since strangulation is so dangerous, it’s important to have a safe way to document the abuse.
+We strongly recommend you consider seeing a doctor if your partner has strangled you.
+Also, know that you always have the right to file a police report, press charges for an assault, or seek a restraining order against someone who is choosing to be abusive towards you.

-Filling out the lethality assessment, especially with an advocate at your local domestic violence agency, can help you learn more about your personal risk from your partner.
-This survivor’s story talks about how long-term memories can be affected by traumatic brain injuries caused by strangulation and concussion.
-We know that the details of abuse can get fuzzy, sometimes from gaslighting or from the abuse itself, so if it’s safe to do so we recommend documenting as much of the abuse you’re experiencing as possible.
-If you need to call the doctor, The Hotline or your local domestic violence agency but making calls is dangerous for you, here are some helpful tips that might work for you.
+If you have been strangled in your relationship, it’s vital that you find help.
+If possible, you can search our local resources page to find a domestic violence agency near you.
+An advocate there can help you fill out a lethality assessment, which can help you learn more about your personal risk from your partner and determine the next steps for your safety.
+We know that gaslighting or abuse itself can cause the details to be fuzzy, so if it’s safe to do so, we recommend documenting as much of the abuse as possible.
+If you need to call the doctor, The Hotline, or your local domestic violence agency, but making calls is dangerous for you, here are some helpful tips that might work for you.

-To find a domestic violence agency near you, or for help making a plan to stay safe, please call our advocates 24/7/365.
+To find a domestic violence agency near you or for help making a plan to stay safe, please contact our advocates 24/7/365.